michael2012z/BitBible/markdown/KJV/files/1Chr.md

 9. And Ahimaaz begat Azariah, and Azariah begat Johanan,

-10. And Johanan begat Azariah, (he it is that executed the priest’s office in the temple that Solomon built in Jerusalem:)in the temple: Heb. in the house
+10. And Johanan begat Azariah, (he it is that executed the priest’s office in the temple that Solomon built in Jerusalem:)

 11. And Azariah begat Amariah, and Amariah begat Ahitub,

-12. And Ahitub begat Zadok, and Zadok begat Shallum,Shallum: or, Meshullam
+12. And Ahitub begat Zadok, and Zadok begat Shallum,

 13. And Shallum begat Hilkiah, and Hilkiah begat Azariah,